 January Is National Birth Defects Prevention Month

-Posted on behalf of Janet, Jenner & Suggs on Jan 09, 2017 in Medical Malpractice
+Posted on behalf of Janet, Janet & Suggs, LLC on January 9, 2017 in Birth Injury Blog Posts

 Nearly 120,000 children in the U.S. are born with a birth defect each year.
 Birth defects can range from mild to debilitating, affecting a child’s lifespan and quality of life.

 January was established as National Birth Defects Prevention Month in an effort to help raise awareness of the severity of birth defects and to provide information about how to prevent them from occurring.